murraysagal/SSCollectionViewExchangeController/README.md

 ## Usage

-1. In your view controller import `SSCollectionViewExchangeController.h`.
+1. In your view controller import `SSCollectionViewExchangeController.h`...

         #import "SSCollectionViewExchangeController.h"

-2. Adopt the `SSCollectionViewExchangeControllerDelegate` protocol.
+1. Adopt the `SSCollectionViewExchangeControllerDelegate` protocol...

         @interface MyViewController () <SSCollectionViewExchangeControllerDelegate>

-3. Create a property for the exchange controller...
+1. Create a property for the exchange controller...

         @property (strong, nonatomic) SSCollectionViewExchangeController *exchangeController;

-4. In `viewDidLoad` create an instance of `SSCollectionViewExchangeController`...
+1. In `viewDidLoad` create an instance of `SSCollectionViewExchangeController`...

         self.exchangeController = [[SSCollectionViewExchangeController alloc] initWithDelegate:self
                                                                                 collectionView:self.collectionView];

- 5. Get the layout and configure it as required...
+1. Get the layout and configure it as required...

         UICollectionViewFlowLayout *layout = self.exchangeController.layout;
         layout.itemSize = CGSizeMake(150, 30);
         ...

- 6. Implement the required protocol methods described in the next section.
+1. Implement the required protocol methods described in the next section.

- 7. Optional.
+1. Optional.
 This example app contains a category on `NSMutableArray` that implements a method for exchanging two items that can be in different arrays.
 You can import that category and use the method in your implementation of the `exchangeController:didExchangeItemAtIndexPath1:withItemAtIndexPath2:` delegate method.
 See `ViewController.m` in the demo app for an example implementation.